robch/book-of-ai/dev/prompt-user-update-sample-overview-source-code.md

 1. Read the contents of the `sample-overview.md` file.
 Write down your initial understanding and any questions that arise.
 2. Read the updated source code for the sample in `docs/samples/{long-name}`.
 Pause periodically to jot down any notes or insights about the source code that may be pertinent to the overview.
-3. After gathering all the information, form a cohesive understanding and decide what the correct "steps" and "source code" should be for that sample.
+3. After gathering all the information, form a cohesive understanding and decide what the correct "source code" should be for that sample.
 You should do this by connecting the dots of all previously gathered information.
-4. Now, document your initial understanding (from step 1) as the "current" steps in a new file named `sample-overview-current-steps.md`, located in the `docs2/{area}/{long-name}` directory.
-5. Then, use your cohesive understanding (from step 3) to outline the new, corrected steps.
-Document these steps as the "should be" steps in a file named `sample-overview-should-be-steps.md`, also located in the `docs2/{area}/{long-name}` directory.
-6. Next, document the source code that should be updated in the `sample-overview.md` file.
-Document this in a file named `sample-overview-source-code-updates.md`, located in the `docs2/{area}/{long-name}` directory.
-7. Finally, if changes are deemed necessary for steps or new source code, re-write the `sample-overview.md` file with the correct steps, and the correct source code, and save it in the `docs2/{area}/{long-name}` directory.
-The new `sample-overview.md` file should demonstrate a clear and logical progression from the current state to the desired state.
+4. Finally, re-write the `sample-overview.md` file with the correct updated source code.

 ## DO IT NOW

 OK.
 Let's get started.
 It's important that you do a great job on this task.

 Don't tell me about what you've learned.
 Don't tell me about what you're doing, or what you've done.
 Simply create the files requested.

+Do not forget to save the updated file(s) to the disk using the functions provided.